- Main

 Email Sequence Structure for Course Sales

-Email 1 (day 0): Welcome — thank them, deliver the lead magnet.
-Email 2 (day 2): Value — practical tip.
-Email 3 (day 4): Case study — student result with numbers.
+Email 1 (day 0): Welcome — thank them, deliver the lead magnet, say who you are briefly.
+Email 2 (day 2): Value — a practical tip they can apply right away.
+Email 3 (day 4): Case study — a student result or your own experience with concrete numbers.
 Email 4 (day 6): Problem — what happens when you DON’T solve it.
-Email 5 (day 8): Solution — introduce the course.
-Email 6 (day 10): Offer with deadline.
-Email 7 (day 11): Last call.
+Email 5 (day 8): Solution — introduce the course as the way to solve it.
+Email 6 (day 10): Offer with deadline — a concrete, time-limited proposal with a discount or bonus.
+Email 7 (day 11): Last call — a reminder that the deadline is tomorrow.

 Step 6.
 Automate Your Sales